-Bike stands designed with repairs in mind will hold your bike off the ground so that you can get at the components and spin the cranks to fix and clean it.
+Bike repair stands will hold your bike off the ground so that you can reach the components and spin the cranks to fix and clean it.
 Bike stands designed for storage, on the other hand, will simply keep your bike from toppling over, and can be designed to hold your bike on the floor, walls or even suspended from the ceiling.

 Store three bikes with just one stand

 If you're looking for a stable, strong and secure bike stand, and you want to store multiple bikes, this CyclingDeal stand is a great option.
 With powder coated steel construction, it'll be sturdy enough to withstand a beating.
 Given it's three bikes wide, it'll be more stable than a single bike option, and the holding sections are designed to hold tires of all widths.